Last updated on Sept 15, 2018

 In real estate, converting your property to liquid cash is a difficult procedure as it is time-consuming and dependent on how quickly you find a customer to purchase your property.
 Most stocks, on the other hand, are very liquid, with the money being credited to your account within three working days.

 In general, when it comes to making a stable investment, real estate does seem the more obvious choice.
 An NRI buying property in India is largely protected from the fluctuations commonly seen in the stock market.
-So if you’re wondering whether stocks vs. real estate is the safest investment avenue, you shouldn’t think twice about real estate.
+So if you’re wondering if stocks or real estate is the best investment, you shouldn’t think twice about real estate.

 Once you decide to invest in Indian real estate, you’re ready to jump headfirst into the whole procedure for an NRI buying property in India.
 The most important step to ensure that this process goes smoothly is having all the necessary legal documents required for the purchase of property in place.
 Having proper documentation also prevents any property disputes from arising.
 We have compiled a list of necessary documents that an NRI buying property in India requires.